New York City Schools with Barbering Programs

 Source: *NCES College Navigator.

-The New York State Department of Education has approved LIBI's courses and has also licensed the school.
-The school offers programs for both novices and experienced professionals
+The New York State Department of Education has approved BBI's courses and has also licensed the school.
+The school offers programs for both novices and experienced professionals.

 The basic barbering program can be completed in 500 hours.
 This course is intended for apprentice barbers who have registered with the state of New York.
 This program introduces and explains the expectations, guidelines, and procedures that students will need to know in order to pass the state board exam.
 Course topics include the history of barbering, infection control, safe work practices, microbiology, and facial hair design.
 Upon completion of this course, graduates will be ready take the state exam and become a licensed barber.